Hussain Nooradeen

-Hussain Nooradeen Nasir (3 April 1969) is a Maldivian film producer and actor.
+Hussain Nooradeen Nasir (born 3 April 1969) is a Maldivian film producer and actor.

 Career

 Nooradeen initially appeared in small roles in films like Himeyn Dhuniye (2000) and office drama Hulhukolhu (2000), before expanding his career as a producer with studio albums including Boduraalhu (2001).
 In 2003, he played the role, Waheed, a businessman who is heartbroken in love and desperately waiting for a minor to grow up before asking her for marriage, in the television series, Ujaalaa Raasthaa.
 Co-directed by Mohamed Shareef and Muawiyath Anwar, it narrates the journey of two best friends in three generations.
 The series developed as an attempt to aware the audience on several social issues, was widely accepted by the audience and received positive reviews from critics.

 He next appeared in a small role in Mohamed Shareef-directed drama series Loabi Vaanama (2005) where he played the role of Waheed, an infedile husband.
 The first episode of the series was met with lukewarm response from the audience due to the different "visualization style" of the director and the scene arrangement by screenwriter.
 However, from the second episode onwards, the series picked up and become a success among the critics and audience.